anoma/nspec/overrides/templates/guarded-action-template.md

-# Guarded Action `<` _Name of guarded action- `>` {V2 Template ⊂ V3 Template}
+# `<` _Name of action- `>` on `<` _Name of guard- `>` {V2 Template ⊂ V3 Template}

+Each guarded action is a pair of a guard and an action.
-Each guard specifies a predicate that decides if a certain "action" is enabled based on local data only;
+The guard specifies a predicate that decides if the action is enabled, based on local data only;
-_moreover,_ in order to allow for typical pattern matching techniques, we complement the predicate with an output of "matched" arguments.
+_moreover,_ in order to allow for typical pattern matching techniques, we complement the predicate with an output of _matched arguments._

-!!! todo

-	add juvix type here
+The action takes local data and matched argument as input and computes
+- the updates to local data
+- messages to be sent
+- timers to be set, and
+- engines to be spawned.

 In theory,
-all guards of an engine are evaluated in parallel, whenever a new event (e.g., the arrival of a message) occurs;
+all guards of an engine are evaluated in parallel, each of which potentially triggers an event,
+(e.g., upon  arrival of new  message);
 in practice, for specific cases, one may want to choose a more efficient, but equivalent strategy.

-In simple cases,
+In many simple cases,
-it is never the case that several guards are enabled at the same time;
+it is never the case that several guards become true;
 however,
-if several guards are enabled, priorities of guards may be used to resolve unwanted non-determinism.
+if several actions are enabled, priorities of guards may be used to resolve unwanted non-determinism.
 It is necessary to mark the non-determinism if it is desired.
 Each guard comes with an associated action that is executed if the guard is satisfied (and has the highest priority).

 !!!
 Note

-	New events are "muted" for the time of guard and action execution.
+	New events are "muted" for the time of guard evaluation and action execution.

 ## Guard